kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

 **_Helm3_** is an **imperative templating** tool for managing Kubernetes packages called charts.

 - Charts are a templated version of your yaml manifests with a subset of Go Templating mixed throughout.
-- Chart is also a package manager for kubernetes that can package, configure, and deploy/apply the helm charts onto kubernetes clusters.
+- Chart is also a __package manager__ for kubernetes that can package, configure, and deploy/apply the helm charts onto kubernetes clusters.

 **_Kustomize_**: is a **declarative tool**, which works with yaml directly and works as a stream editor like sed.

 ^ Kustomize traverses a Kubernetes manifest to add, remove or update configuration options without forking.

+- `kubectl apply -k environment/sit`
-- It is a very K.I.S.S. approach and doesn’t add additional abstraction layer at all.
-It permits you to add logic into YAML, that’s all.
+- It __doesn’t add additional abstraction layer__ at all.
+It permits you to __add logic into YAML__, that’s all.
 - It is a purely declarative approach to configuration customization.
-- It runs as a standalone binary, as a stream editor like sed, which makes it perfect for CI/CD pipelines.
+- It runs as a standalone binary, which makes it perfect for CI/CD pipelines.

 ---